 “During the pandemic people that have been getting outside and doing stuff are happier than people stuck at home avoiding everyone,” says Eli.
 “Sunshine and nature makes you calm – it calms your mind.”

 Heroes on the Water encourages everyone who can to enjoy the healing power of nature.
-If you want to support our nation’s heroes who may be struggling with post-traumatic stress symptoms, please consider donating or volunteering.
+If you want to support our heroes, join the Honor Circle.
 Every little bit helps, and everyone deserves to experience the best medicine – nature.